 There are many more Sintra beaches to discover nearby!
 From Praia da Ursa, you can hike, for example, to the picturesque Praia do Cavalo and Praia da Adraga.
 Both beaches are more accessible by car, and no hiking is involved.

-The largest beach nearby is Praia Grande.
-It has plenty of facilities such as showers, bathrooms, restaurants and sunbed rentals.
-You can even listen to the ocean at night when staying in the 4-star Arribas Sintra Hotel.
+Praia Grande is the largest beach nearby.
+It has plenty of facilities, such as showers, bathrooms, restaurants, and sunbed rentals.
+When staying at the 4-star Arribas Sintra Hotel, you can even listen to the ocean at night.

 Further north, you’ll find Praia Pequena do Rodízio and Praia das Maçãs (Apple Beach).
 Praia das Maçãs is a lovely town to stay in for a few nights so you can enjoy a holiday in this part of the country.